-CI 101 Building Codes II
+CI 101 Building Codes II (3) ? hours lecture

 A study of the requirements and standards for design, loads, wood, concrete, masonry and steel buildings.
 The study of exits, roofs, fireplaces, drywall, glass and stucco systems are examined.
 Interpretation is based on the International Code Council (ICC) building code which is revised every three years.